 My main interest is in how and why form and meaning work in parallel -- from combinatory categorial grammar, through weak islands (intervention effects) and quantification, to my current interest in word-internal compositionality.
 In many languages, the same particles that form quantifier words have busy lives of their own as connectives, scalar and additive particles, question-markers, existential verbs, and so on.
 Do they have a stable semantics?
 Are they aided by silent operators in their varied roles -- if yes, who are they?

-I enjoy collaboration; I have co-authored books and papers with altogether nineteen computational linguists, logicians, psychologists, semanticists, and syntacticians.
+I enjoy collaboration; I have co-authored books and papers with altogether twenty computational linguists, logicians, psychologists, semanticists, and syntacticians.

 My recent book on Quantification (Cambridge University Press, 2010; Cambridge Books Online) comments on research starting with the foundational work in the 1970s.
 It paints a vivid picture of generalized quantifiers and Boolean semantics.
 It explains how the discovery of diverse scope behavior in the 1990s transformed the view of quantification, and how the study of the internal composition of quantifiers has become central in recent years.
 It links formal semantics to advances in generative syntax, and systematically brings cross-linguistic data from around thirty languages to bear on the theoretical issues.

 M.A.
 1978 (Linguistics), Eötvös Loránd University, Budapest;

 B.A.
 1976 (English and Linguistics), Eötvös Loránd University, Budapest.

 Research Institute for Linguistics, Hungarian Academy of Sciences, 1978-1990.